softchris/azure-book/deployment/deploy-a-container.md

-# Bring your container to the Microsoft Azure Cloud
+# Bring your containers to the Microsoft Azure Cloud
 ![](/assets/air-atmosphere-beautiful-531767.jpg)

 Follow me on [Twitter](https://twitter.com/chris_noring), happy to take your suggestions on topics or improvements /Chris